-Right of reply means the right of the mover of a motion to sum up the debate and reply to those who have spoken against the motion.
-(The right can also apply to an amendment).
+Right of reply means the right of the mover of a motion to reply to those who have spoken to the motion.
+(The right does not apply to an amendment).

 Seconder means the member who seconds a motion.

 Sub judice means under judicial consideration and therefore prohibited from public discussion elsewhere.